tedmiston/bog/README.md

 Create the notes outline file for a book.

+I use this when I start reading a new book.
+Check my [notes](https://github.com/tedmiston/notes) repo for real-life examples.

 ## Features

 - Supports one or many authors (with optional homepage urls)